rks101/jee/README.md

 # JEE
 These notes are compiled for Joint Entrance Examinations (JEE) for engineering at undergraduate level in India.
 Page was developed during 2021-23.
+Please connect to improve the page and general information on this page.
+For prevailing rules, trust only the Information Brochure and Business Rules.

 For admissions into government funded engineering institutions/universities, Joint Entrance Examinations (JEE) are conducted.